phoenixframework/phoenix_pubsub_redis/README.md

 ## Usage

-To use Redis as your PubSub adapter, simply add it to your deps and Endpoint's config:
+To use Redis as your PubSub adapter, simply add it to your deps and Application's Supervisor tree:

 ```elixir
 # mix.exs